JoshuaCarroll/BasketballRosterManager/README.md

    - Points calculate automatically

 ### Smart Features
+- **Double-click to Increment**: Simply double-click on any number field to add one to it.
+This works on fouls and points!
+Make a mistake?
+You can still type a value.
 - **Auto-Sorting**: Players stay sorted by number even after check-ins
 - **Visual Feedback**: Checked-in players highlighted in yellow
 - **Foul Tracking**: Adapts to your league's reset rules (quarter/half/game)